wangyuanbiubiubiu/ICE-BA-ros/README.md

 If you want to use the ros version, set(USE_ROS true)   #true or false
 stereo-vio:
 ![rviz](https://github.com/wangyuanbiubiubiu/ICE-BA-ros/blob/master/config/ice-ba.png)
-mono-vio: (note: If you want to use a mono-vio, you need to give the camera enough movement to get started ,see`mono_begin_compute`)
+mono-vio: (note: If you want to use a mono-vio, you need to give the camera enough movement to get started ,see`mono_begin_compute` And I also added the initialization version of vinsmono, but I needed to rely on Ceres for SFM BA.git checkout use_vinsmono_init)
 ![rviz](https://github.com/wangyuanbiubiubiu/ICE-BA-ros/blob/master/config/iceba-mono.png)
 ## How to build
     export ROS_VERSION=kinetic